prof-rossetti/intro-to-python/exercises/codebase-cleanup-2021/README.md

 > FYI: our goal is to minimize the number of web requests that need to be made when testing.
 We can use mock data and/or pytest fixtures for this.

 ## Evaluation

+When you submit this project, you'll submit links to your repository on GitHub, Code Climate, and Travis CI.
+And evaluators will look at all these services when grading your project.

 The project will be evaluated according to the instructions above, as summarized in the table below: